 It's that time of year when photography mini sessions start to become popular among photographers.
-You have the fall mini sessions, Halloween themed mini sessions and Christmas mini sessions to name a few.
-Maybe you want to jump on board, but you want to make sure it doesn't end in disaster.
+You have the spring mini sessions, Easter mini sessions, mommy and me mini sessions, and more!
+Maybe you want to host a mini session event, but you want to make sure it doesn't end in disaster.
 Here are my top 10 reasons that photography mini sessions fail and how you can avoid them.

 1) Your mini session pricing is too complicated.
 Keep your mini session packages to one, simple package price.
 Of course you can always up-sell additional products at the sessions, and I totally recommend this, but just keep in mind to keep the entry price simple.